graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

   $ g++ poplar_code.cpp -shared -fpic -o libcustom_op.so -lpoplar -lpoputil -lpoprand

-Note that you also need to link the Poplar and PopLibs libraries that you use (in this example ``poplar``, ``poputil`` and ``poprand``).
+Note that you need to link the Poplar and PopLibs libraries that you use (in this example ``poplar``, ``poputil`` and ``poprand``).
 See the `Poplar and PopLibs API Reference
 <https://docs.graphcore.ai/projects/poplar-api/page/using_libs.html>`_ for more